thindil/steamsky/bin/doc/CONTRIBUTING.md

 ### Some general hints about reporting bugs

+- If you use Github issues, it is recommended to use the bug report template.
+  It have all hints for the desired information included.
 - In the "Title" field try to write short but not too general description of the problem.
 Good example: "Game crashed when entering base".
 Bad example:
   "Game crashes often."